opratrx/ev9_dsa2/README.md

 ---
 <br><br>
 ## Nearest Neighbor Algorithm
-<br><br>

 #### Description
 The `truckDeliverPackages` function is a variation of the Nearest Neighbor Algorithm, a Greedy Algorithm used to find the shortest possible route that visits a given set of points.
 <br><br>
 #### Overview
 The function aims to minimize the total travel distance for each truck and effectively deliver all packages assigned to the truck based on the provided constraints.
-<br><br><br><br>
+<br><br>
 #### Algorithm Steps
-> 1. **Initialization:** The function initializes various local variables, such as `en_route` to store packages currently in transit and `status_logs` to store logs of the delivery process.
+ 1. **Initialization:** The function initializes various local variables, such as `en_route` to store packages currently in transit and `status_logs` to store logs of the delivery process.
-> 2. **Package Assignment:** The function assigns the initial set of packages to the truck and sets their status to `en_route`.
+ 2. **Package Assignment:** The function assigns the initial set of packages to the truck and sets their status to `en_route`.
-> 3. **Delivery Loop:** The function enters a loop where, at each iteration, it selects the nearest package to the current location and delivers it.
+ 3. **Delivery Loop:** The function enters a loop where, at each iteration, it selects the nearest package to the current location and delivers it.
 The loop continues until all packages are delivered.
->   - For each package in transit, it calculates the distance to the package and selects the package with the minimum distance.
+   - For each package in transit, it calculates the distance to the package and selects the package with the minimum distance.
->   - Certain packages have constraints (e.g., package IDs 25, 6) that must be satisfied.
+   - Certain packages have constraints (e.g., package IDs 25, 6) that must be satisfied.
->   - After selecting the next package, the function logs the status, updates the truck's location, time, and miles, and marks the package as delivered.
+   - After selecting the next package, the function logs the status, updates the truck's location, time, and miles, and marks the package as delivered.
->   - The process is repeated until there are no more packages in `en_route`.
+   - The process is repeated until there are no more packages in `en_route`.
-> 4. **Return to Hub:** After delivering all packages, the truck returns to the hub.
+ 4. **Return to Hub:** After delivering all packages, the truck returns to the hub.
 The distance to return is added to the total miles, and the return status is logged.
-> 5. **Status Logs:** The function returns the `status_logs` representing the delivery process of the truck.
+ 5. **Status Logs:** The function returns the `status_logs` representing the delivery process of the truck.

 <br><br><br><br>
 #### Pseudocode: